MaskRay/ccls/README.md

 ### Part 1: System includes

-cquery will likely fail to resolve system includes like `<vector>` unless the include path is updated to point to them.
+cquery will likely fail to resolve system includes like `stddef.h` or `<vector>` unless the include path is updated to point to them.
 Add the system include paths to `cquery.index.extraClangArguments`.
 For example,

 ```js
 {